meetuparchive/learn-rust/class1.md

 Rust language can be divided into two categories of abstractions: data and behavior.

 In other languages you will often find the two intertwined in ways that cannot be separated.
-Mixing data and behavior is often a recipe for for awkward and poorly representative design: "a penguin is a bird that can not fly".
+Mixing data and behavior is often a recipe for awkward and poorly representative design: "a penguin is a bird that can not fly".
-It can also be very powerful, when used correctly, but such correctness can not be determined nor enforced by the compiler itself.
+It can also be very powerful, when used correctly, but such correctness can not be determined nor enforced by the compiler itself and enforcing correctness should be at the top of the list of requirements for a compiler.
 Rust takes a proactive approach.
-In Rust, data and behavior are never mixed by design, they are composed.
+In Rust, data and behavior are never mixed by design.
+Instead, they are composed.

 Let's focus on data first.